icedream/traefik/docs/content/https/tls.md

 ### Default Certificate

-Traefik can use a default certificate for connections without a SNI, or without a matching domain.
+Traefik can use default certificates for connections without a SNI, or without a matching domain.
-This default certificate should be defined in a TLS store:
+These default certificates should be defined in a TLS store:

 ```yaml tab="File (YAML)"
 # Dynamic configuration